scriptotek/colligator-backend/readme.md

-# 🐊 Colligator backend 🐊
+# :crocodile: Colligator backend :crocodile:

 This is the backend for the [Colligator frontend](https://github.com/scriptotek/colligator-frontend)